dmulyalin/ttp/docs/source/Outputs/Attributes.rst

    * - `returner`_
      - returner to use to return data e.g. self, file, terminal
    * - `format`_
      - formatter to use to format results
+   * - `condition`_
+     - condition to check before running output

 name
 ******************************************************************************